msgpo/gitwatch/README.md

 ## Use
 Step 1: Copy the file config-example.yaml to a safe place and edit the variables.
-Step 2: Edit run.sh and add it to a cron job that runs as often as you want updates.
+Step 2: Edit run.sh and add it to a cron job.
 Step 3: Profit.

 ## Configuration variables